lukebrandonfarrell/react-native-navigation-drawer-extension/README.md

 });
 ```

-When using Navigation.dismissDrawer animation will not be triggered, the drawer will be hidden instantly.
+When using `Navigation.dismissDrawer` the animation will not be triggered, the drawer will be hidden instantly.
 Resolving [#3030](https://github.com/wix/react-native-navigation/issues/3030) should allow us to fix this, but we have a workaround 🎉.
 Thanks to @shaiyosipof [https://github.com/shaiyosipof] for forking and fixing this.
 We pass a
 `dismissDrawerWithAnimation` prop to each drawer component... so you can dismiss the drawer with animation from the drawer itself.

 ```js